The Best Insoles for Working on Concrete in 2020

 If your profession involves working on a hard concrete floor, perhaps you know the discomfort that comes with staying on it all day long.
 Consequently, it even reduces your moral to work, and this affects your productivity at the end of the day.

 It is reported that 83% of the U.S industrial workforce has some sort of foot or lower leg problems.
-This has resulted in pain, lower leg problems, and to some extent, orthopedic deformities.
+This has resulted in pain, lower leg problems, and to some extent, orthopaedic deformities.

 And the worst part of it is that many businesses operating industrial premises have since replaced their 50-year old floors with hard concrete surfaces.
 These floors offer very little resistance and shock absorption to the foot.